ksarkies/XBee-Acquisition/XBee-experimental-T4313/README.md

 XBee Data Acquisition Remote Firmware Experimental Bootloader Development
 -------------------------------------------------------------------------

-This is an test firmware for the remote unit.
+This is a test firmware for the remote unit.
 Written in C under avr-gcc.

 This particular code example is identical to the node-example.
-It is used to develop the bootloader interface for the ATTiny AVRs without a separate bootloader section.
+It is used to develop the bootloader interface for the ATTiny AVRs that do not have a separate bootloader section.

 A dummy message is sent to the coordinator at timed intervals and PORTB0 is